rayploski/hashi-quarkus-ai/README.md

 # hashi-quarkus Project

-This project is a simple Quarkus app that can be packaged and deployed to AWS with HashiCorp tooling.
+This project is a simple template Quarkus app that can be packaged and deployed to the clouds with HashiCorp tooling.

 If you want to learn more check out:
 - HashiCorp: https://developer.hashicorp.com